Skip to main content

 Gigabyte MFH27AI

-Other Thin Mini-ITX onboard CPU (SoC) options here:
+Other Thin Mini-ITX onboard CPU (SoC) options are here:

 Some other options from mainly Jetway can be found here:

-WARNING: Intel as of the LGA1151 Intel no longer allows the Xeon E3 series CPUs to also run with the desktop chipset (even without ECC).
-So you must use a Xeon (server) chipset motherboard.
-In prior Intel chipsets you could use the Xeon CPUs with non-ECC chipsets.
-To be clear the new Xeon E3-1286Lv5, E3-1260Lv5, E3-1240Lv5 and E3-1235Lv5 (and later iterations) cannot be used unless on a server chipset motherboard.
+WARNING: Intel, as of the LGA1151, no longer allows the Xeon E3 series CPUs to run with the desktop chipset (even without ECC).
+So you must use an Xeon (server) chipset motherboard.
+In prior Intel chipsets, you could use the Xeon CPUs with non-ECC chipsets.
+To be clear, the new Xeon E3-1286Lv5, E3-1260Lv5, E3-1240Lv5, and E3-1235Lv5 (and later iterations) cannot be used unless on a server chipset motherboard.

 LGA1151 6th Generation CPUs (Sky Lake 14nm)